zeroSDN/ZMF/README.md

 # ZMF

 Zero Module Framework.
 ZMF is a framework for modular, distributed systems build on top of ZMQ.
-The [ZeroSDN Controller](https://github.com/zeroSDN/ZSDN-Controller) is build on top of ZMF, but other system could use it as well.
+The [ZeroSDN Controller](https://github.com/zeroSDN/ZSDN-Controller) is build on top of ZMF, but other systems can use it as well.

 ## Licence